Orchid's team of genetic experts has developed a genetic risk score (GRS) for type 2 diabetes.

 Genetic risk score (GRS)

 A genetic risk score quantifies the degree to which an individual’s genetics increases their likelihood of developing a specific disease.
-The GRS for type 2 diabetes includes 1,105,354 variants and was developed based on the variants identified in a study that analyzed genomes of 159,208 individuals of European ancestry affected by the disease.
-The study included 26,676 cases and 132,532 controls .
+The GRS for type 2 diabetes includes 1,105,354 variants and was developed based on the variants identified in a study that analyzed genomes of 159,208 individuals of European ancestry.
+The study included 26,676 cases (individuals with type 2 diabetes) and 132,532 controls .
 The summary statistics from the meta-analysis were then adjusted for linkage disequilibrium using PRScs .

 Clinical Impact and Prevalence

-Validated using a large cohort of adults with known type II diabetes status
+Validated using a large cohort of adults with known type 2 diabetes status

-Importantly, this is different from the lifetime prevalence figure reported above, for two reasons: the UK Biobank cohort has a median age of 58 , so many people who will develop diabetes have not done so; the UK Biobank population is somewhat healthier than average.
+Importantly, this is different from the lifetime prevalence figure reported above, for two reasons: the UK Biobank cohort has a median age of 58 , so many people who will develop diabetes have not done so and the UK Biobank population is somewhat healthier than average .
 Both of those will lower the diabetes prevalence of the UK Biobank cohort.

 In the UK Biobank, cases were identified using self reported type 2 diabetes (UK Biobank field 20002, code 1223) relevant ICD-10 diagnosis and death codes.
-See below for a full table.
+See the supplementary table for full details.
 In the validation, prevalence of the disease increased with GRS.
 We restricted our analysis to self-reported British whites whose genetic ancestry matched.
 With our phenotype definition there were 30,507 cases of type 2 diabetes and 378,013 controls.